 After you take action your job is not done!
 The final step is to share the action alert with your family, friends, co-workers and any other people that might be interested in taking action on behalf of the rare disease community.

-Sequestration could further cut funding to NIH and FDA – agencies which are critical to advancing our understanding of and treatments for rare diseases.
+Sequestration poses significant risk to the funding NIH and FDA receives – agencies which are critical to advancing our understanding of and treatments for rare diseases.
 Help end sequestration and the threat of cutting billions of dollars from our most crucial facilities by getting your organization to sign-on to the letter linked below: Read more